Ritu2799/autoscaling-/README.md

 ## <img src="https://github.com/user-attachments/assets/1aafab50-1305-47c4-87ab-40a9d64f3067" alt="contribution gif" width="35"/> Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for suggestions or improvements.

-## 🛡️ License

-This project is licensed under the MIT License – see the LICENSE file for details.